Erika's practice includes complex, commercial, art, and employment litigation. She also advises clients on employment matters.

 Erika represents individual and institutional clients at each stage of the litigation process, from pre-suit negotiations to trial and appeal.
 She has argued before the U.S. Court of Appeals for the First Circuit and represented clients at the Supreme Court of the United States.

 Erika also serves as the co-chair of Sullivan's Women's Initiative.

-Erika is a director of the Harvard Law School Association of Massachusetts, where she leads an annual mentoring program and coordinates other initiatives.
-In 2018, she introduced approximately 90 students and recent graduates to alumni mentors.
+She is a director of the Harvard Law School Association of Massachusetts, where she has led a mentoring program and coordinated other initiatives.
 Prior to joining the firm, Erika was an associate at a boutique litigation firm in Boston.